DIY vs. Professional Trash Chute Cleaning

 Start with a clean slate!
 While your monthly cleanings will go a long way toward preserving the life of your trash compactor, there are some places you just won’t be able to reach.

-Is it time for your annual maintenance?
-Give Airpro in Honolulu, Hawaii, a call to schedule your appointment.
+Is it time for your annual trash chute maintenance?
+Give AIRPRO Indoor Air Solutions in Honolulu, Hawaii a call to schedule your appointment.